 Indy is a great place to live and work.
 Indianapolis is consistently ranked nationally among the best places to live.
 Housing costs are among the lowest of all major metropolitan areas, while household income is among the highest.
 Not only is the cost of living index less than the national average, so is the unemployment rate.

 There’s plenty to do in Indy.
-The city is home to the Indianapolis Museum of Art and the Indianapolis Children's Museum, the largest children’s museum in the world.
+The city is home to Newfields and the Indianapolis Children's Museum, the largest children’s museum in the world.
 Downtown draws include White River State Park, home to the Indianapolis Zoo, the Indiana State Museum, an IMAX Theater, the Eiteljorg Museum of American Indians and Western Art, and a growing schedule of outdoor concerts.
 It's easy to walk between many of the downtown cultural and entertainment venues, and outdoor recreation is plentiful in Indianapolis and throughout the state of Indiana.

 The world-class Indianapolis Symphony Orchestra performs at its downtown home, the Hilbert Circle Theatre, from September to June as well as at Conner Prairie on Indianapolis’ north side every summer for the very popular Symphony on the Prairie series.
 Along with the Indianapolis Opera, the Butler Ballet, the Indianapolis Repertory Theatre, the Indianapolis Civic Theatre, and more than 150 other arts groups, the city offers a variety of art and cultural events to enjoy.